threefoldfoundation/www_examplesite/readme.md

 ## Examplesite is there to be replicated (copied) if you'd like to base your website on our template >> !!!
 DO NOT EDIT EXAMPLESITE !!!

+For this reason just copy expmplesite repo and import it when creating a new repository for your website.

 ### How to get started with websites

 See [getting started doc](https://github.com/threefoldfoundation/www_examplesite/blob/development/manual/install.md)